Sydney Church of England Grammar School: Rankings

-Co-curriculum
+Co-Curricular

 Sport

 Shore students may participate in a variety of sports, mainly within the GPS competition.
-Sports include rugby union, soccer, cricket, tennis, taekwondo, basketball, rowing, cross country running, athletics, shooting, surf lifesaving, and snowsports.
-Furthermore, the school is currently trialing new sports such as Australian rules football and hockey.
+Sports include rugby union, football, Australian Rules, rowing, cricket, tennis, golf, taekwondo, basketball, cross country running, athletics, shooting, surf lifesaving, and snowsports.

 Until the arrival of Headmaster R.A.I.
 Grant (1984–2002), the choice of sports available to students was very limited.
 For example, during the winter months, there was only rugby union unless a medical exemption was available.
 That changed after 1984, with sports such as tennis and soccer being made available to all students.

 The school's boatshed and pontoon for its rowing club is at Gladesville on the north shore of Sydney's Parramatta River.
-Shore was the third Sydney school to take to the water (after Grammar and Riverview) and has been rowing in the GPS competition since the late 1890s, to great result.
+Shore was the third Sydney school to take to the water (after Sydney Grammar and Riverview) and has been rowing in the GPS competition since the late 1890s, to great result.

 Performing arts

-Shore has a comprehensive performing arts program, including Music Ensembles and Drama productions.
+Shore has a performing arts program, including music Ensembles and drama productions.
 Music ensembles include two concert bands, two stage bands, an orchestra, three string groups and the Shore Chapel Choir, as well as a number of other smaller ensembles.
-The Shore Performing Arts Centre features a proscenium arch theatre with 500 seats as well as a hydraulic orchestra pit, counterweight fly system and a state of the art lighting and audio control booth, and a multi-configurable black box theatre with seating arrangements ranging from 25 to 150 seats.
-The centre also boasts a wide range of orchestral rooms for both performance and rehearsals.
+The Shore Performing Arts Centre has a proscenium arch theatre with 500 seats as well as a hydraulic orchestra pit, counterweight fly system and a lighting and audio control booth, and a multi-configurable black box theatre with seating arrangements ranging from 25 to 150 seats.

-Recent musical productions include Dirty Rotten Scoundrels, Oliver!, West Side Story, Anything Goes, A Peculiar People (World Premier), Les Misérables, How to Succeed in Business Without Really Trying.
-Recent dramatic productions include Our Town, Lord of the Flies and The Cherry Orchard.